 This Annual Information Form ("AIF") contains forward-looking information and statements within the meaning of applicable Canadian securities laws that involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of Acadian Timber Corp. and its subsidiaries (collectively, "Acadian"), or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-Forward-looking information is included in this AIF and includes statements made in sections entitled "Description of the Business", "Risk Factors - Aboriginal Claims", and "Legal Proceedings", and without limitation other statements regarding management's beliefs, intentions, results, performance, goals, achievements, future events, plans and objectives, business strategy, growth strategy and prospects, access to capital, liquidity and trading volumes, dividends, taxes, capital expenditures, projected costs, market trends and similar statements concerning anticipated future events, results, achievements, circumstances, performance or expectations that are not historical facts.
+Forward-looking information is included in this AIF and includes statements made in sections entitled "Description of the Business", "Acadian's Business Strengths - Explore New Income Opportunities", "Risk Factors - Land Claims", and "Legal Proceedings", and without limitation other statements regarding management's beliefs, intentions, results, performance, goals, achievements, future events, plans and objectives, business strategy, growth strategy and prospects, access to capital, liquidity and trading volumes, dividends, taxes, capital expenditures, projected costs, market trends and similar statements concerning anticipated future events, results, achievements, circumstances, performance or expectations that are not historical facts.
 All forward-looking statements in this AIF are qualified by these cautionary statements.
 Forward-looking statements involve significant risks and uncertainties, should not be read as guarantees of future performance or results, should not be unduly relied upon and will not necessarily be accurate indications of whether or not such results will be achieved.
 Actual results may vary.
 These forward-looking statements, include, but are not limited to:

-- Expectations regarding future estimates of annual harvest based on forest management plans, which may be impacted by weather conditions, timber growth cycles, availability of trained labour, insect infestations, disease outbreak, forestry and environmental regulations, variability associated with forestry measurements or risks related to climate changes. - Expectations regarding the outcome of ongoing litigation, which may be impacted by negotiations and actions taken by the Province of New Brunswick or the Attorney General of Canada, judicial decisions in this matter or other matters that may create precedent.
+- Expectations regarding future estimates of annual harvest based on forest management plans, which may be impacted by weather conditions, timber growth cycles, availability of trained labour, insect infestations, disease outbreak, forestry and environmental regulations, variability associated with forestry measurements or risks related to climate changes. - Expectations regarding the timing and terms of carbon credit sales, which is subject to successful registration of the credits on the registry and negotiation of sales contracts with customers. - Expectations regarding the outcome of ongoing litigation, which may be impacted by negotiations and actions taken by the Province of New Brunswick or the Attorney General of Canada, judicial decisions in this matter or other matters that may create precedent.